Skip to main content

 If your parent’s income is above that limit, the Medically Needy door applies.
 Medi-Cal calculates a Share of Cost equal to income above the Maintenance Need Level (the very old fixed figure of $600 per month for a single adult, $934 for a couple).
 The Share of Cost is the monthly amount your parent must spend on medical care before Medi-Cal pays.
 For a senior in assisted living or a nursing home, the Share of Cost is almost always met by the facility bill itself, so Medi-Cal effectively covers the rest.

-The 2024 asset-limit elimination, in plain numbers.
+The 2026 asset limit, in plain numbers.

 Before July 2022, the Medi-Cal asset limit for non-MAGI categories had sat at $2,000 for an individual and $3,000 for a couple for decades.
 Phase 1 of the asset-limit reform raised the limit to $130,000 for an individual and $195,000 for a couple in July 2022.
-Phase 2 eliminated the limit entirely for non-MAGI applicants effective January 1, 2024.
+Phase 2 removed the limit entirely for non-MAGI applicants from January 1, 2024.
+That no-limit window ended: under AB 116 and DHCS guidance (ACWDL 26-02), the asset limit was reinstated on January 1, 2026 at $130,000 for a single person and $195,000 for a couple, plus $65,000 for each additional household member.

 The Aged & Disabled FPL Program, the 250% Working Disabled Program, and the rest.